gatling/gatling/README.md

 # Motivation

-* feed up with fancy GUI that generate huge unreadable XML scenarios, what you want is scripts and a user friendly DSL?
+* Fed up with fancy GUI that generate huge unreadable XML scenarios, what you want is scripts and a user friendly DSL?
-* feed up with having to host a farm of injecting servers because your tool use blocking IO and one-thread-per-user architecture?
+* Fed up with having to host a farm of injecting servers because your tool use blocking IO and one-thread-per-user architecture?

 Gatling is for you!